 And, you can only automate a few of these tasks.
 Most take not only a lot of time on a consistent basis, they take significant training and skill.

-Let’s take a look at the each task in a little more detail to see specific skills necessary.
+Let’s take a look at each task in a little more detail to see specific skills necessary.

 Finding a Theme: